Social Media in Japan 2020

 Mirroring the rest of the world, in recent years Japan has seen an explosion of so-called “influencers,” individuals with high follower counts who promote a brand or product for compensation.

-Similar to anywhere else, your brand should carefully consider whether or not a particular influencer (and their audience) is a good fit for your brand image, among other factors such as the reach and engagement that that given influencer commands.
+Also similar to anywhere else in the world, your brand should carefully consider whether or not a particular influencer (and their audience) is a good fit for your brand image, among other factors such as the reach and engagement that influencer commands.

 Influencer marketing is now being utilized by a majority of companies in some capacity, with 84% of marketers saying they plan on implementing an influencer campaign in the next 12 months.